mnot/I-D/draft-nottnick-ietf-decisions.md

 Once rough consensus is established and documented, it can only be reconsidered if genuinely new information becomes available.
 The consensus caller determines whether this bar is met; like other decisions, that determination is appealable.

-To avoid confusion, make our process and the status of decisions legible to newcomers, and facilitate review, groups SHOULD maintain a record of decisions, including characterisation of support and any objections indicating the disposition of their handling.
+To avoid confusion, make our process and the status of decisions legible to newcomers, and facilitate review, groups SHOULD maintain a record of decisions, including characterisation of support and any objections indicating their disposition.
 This might be in e-mail, a publicly available document, or an issues list.

 ## Assuring Authority